-- 1. Suspension for up to five days or 10-day alternate placement determined by the superintendent with parent notification; - 2.
+- 1. Suspension for up to five days or 10-day alternate placement determined by the Superintendent or designee with parent notification; - 2.
 Proper law enforcement may be notified; - 3.
 Follow-up behavioral contract signed by school officials, parents and students that includes strict behavioral guidelines to be adhered to upon return to school.